Malang Sarr: Lens

 On 26 July 2024, Lens announced the signing of Sarr on a two-season contract, with the option to extend for a further season.

+Neom

+Sarr was signed by Neom SC in 2026 after leaving Lens on a free transfer, joining former Ligue 1 players such as Alexandre Lacazette and Marcin Bułka.

 International career

 Sarr has represented France at various youth levels and in September 2016, he was named captain of the 20-man France under-18 squad by manager Bernard Diomède for the 2016 Limoges Tournament.
 In 2018, he confirmed that he had been approached by the Senegalese Football Federation to represent the nation but stated that he still had hopes to play for France.
+Ahead of the 2026 FIFA World Cup, Sarr announced his availability for Senegal; however, he was not selected for the team's squad for the tournament.

+He was one of the players who were called up with the Senegal national team by head coach Patrick Vieira for the 2027 Africa Cup of Nations qualification matches against Mozambique and Ethiopia on 25 and 29 September 2026, respectively; and the friendly match against Comoros on 4 October 2026.

 Personal life

 Sarr was born in the neighbourhood of les Moulins in Nice.
 He is of Senegalese descent through his parents who immigrated to France prior to his birth.